-Several types of physical abuse that cause greenish skin are outlined below, but not in such a graphic manner as to cause nausea.
+Several types of physical damage can cause greenish skin and are outlined later in this article.

 The flying broom is a sanitized rendition of the ingestion of hallucinogenic compounds by women whom others called "witches."
 Some of the garden and forest herbs that New England women used in the 1600s proved to have mind altering properties.

-Aas found recorded in about 1450 or so, a length of wood was dipped or soaked in liquidfied herbs or an herb-based ointment to absorb the drug properties and then inserted into the body at natural points which produced fast intoxication.
+As found recorded circa 1450, a length of wood was dipped or soaked in liquefied herbs or an herb-based ointment to absorb the drug properties and then inserted into the body at natural points which produced fast intoxication.
 The women were thereafter "flying" on a drug high from the piece of wood for a time.
 This is the reason that witches are pictured sitting on a boom handle to fly -- The broom stick is a reference to the shorter drugged stick or to the broom handle that was used to rub in the ointment at delicate points of the body.

 - Garber, Megan.
 Why Do Witches Ride Brooms?
 October 31, 2013.
 The Atlantic.